ammaridrees/Java-Against-Humanity/README.md

 ### Installing
 How to get the environment ready:
 ```
-1. On the top right of the repository, click the green "Clone or Download" button and select "Download ZIP".
+1. On the top of the repository, click the green "Clone or Download" button and select "Download ZIP".
 Save it.
 ```
 ```
 2. Your screen will look something like this.
 Select "Create a project".